 Once stanchions are installed, flashing is added to prevent any water from entering the roof system.
 From there, mounting hardware and brackets are installed to create the foundation for solar panels to rest on.
 Finally, inverters and other electrical components are added along with the solar panels to complete the conduction system and power the home.

 FAQs About Installing Solar Panels

 Possible damage and future roof leaks after installing solar panels are a top fear among homeowners.
 As licensed roofing contractors in the state of Florida, we understand how important it is to keep roof systems intact and damage-free.
-During the installation process, our trained experts take steps to minimize damage to existing shingles and ensure all areas are weatherproof.
+During installation, our trained experts take steps to minimize damage to shingles and ensure all areas are weatherproof.

 Homeowners interested in saving on solar panel installation costs often wonder if installing solar panels is a project they can take on.
 Without serious experience in construction and electrical fields, we wouldn’t suggest going this route.
 Without the proper knowledge, the margin of error is very high and could mean a failing solar system, lower energy efficiency, and potential roof damage that insurance likely won’t cover.

 We think it’s a good idea for homeowners to be present during the installation process.
 You won’t be required to be outside, but our team may need to access your breaker box and/or wiring within your home, and we prefer you be there.